 This is a total must-do as you will spend a lot of time in your room with your newborn.

 8. Create A Breastfeeding Station (or breastfeeding basket)

 The reason you’ll want to do this (if you plan on breastfeeding) is that babies nurse every 2-3 hours sometimes even every hour (my 3 weeks old) so you want to have things nearby that will make it easier on you.

 Nursing a newborn is such a learned skill, that can come with a lot of different issues.

 9. Write Your Birth Plan

 I always ask new moms to write 3 birth plans.
-The first would be your ideal birth if everything could go exactly like you want.
+The first would be your ideal birth if everything could go exactly as you want.
 The second you would change 2-3 things.
 The third would be what you don’t expect to happen. (c-section, medicated, no skin-skin)

-The reason for this, is because birth never follows a plan.
+The reason for this is because birth never follows a plan.
 Just giving you some hard truth right now.
-Making these 3 different plans will help get your mind set ready for any unexpected birth.
+Making these 3 different plans will help get your mindset ready for any unexpected birth.